 What we found.

-Our multi-site, double-blind, placebo-controlled, randomized clinical study demonstrates that Morning Recovery can effectively support a more healthy and normal morning after heavy drinking the night before than the placebo control.
+Our multi-site, double-blind, placebo-controlled, randomized clinical study demonstrates that Morning Recovery can effectively support a more healthy and normal morning after drinking.
 Users of Morning Recovery felt up to 80%+ better than those without Morning Recovery across multiple symptoms after heavy drinking.